clifgriffin/simple-ldap-login/readme.txt

 * Supports Active Directory and OpenLDAP (and other directory systems which comply to the LDAP standard, such as OpenDS)
 * Supports TLS
-* Uses up-to-date methods for Wordpress authentication routines.
+* Uses up-to-date methods for WordPress authentication routines.
-* Includes three login modes:
-* * Normal Mode: Authenticates existing wordpress usernames against LDAP.
-This requires you to create all Wordpress accounts manually using the same user names as those in your LDAP directory.
+* Authenticates existing WordPress usernames against LDAP.
-* * Account Creation Mode 1: Creates Wordpress accounts automatically for any LDAP user.
-* * Account Creation Mode 2: Creates Wordpress accounts automatically for LDAP users in a specific Group you specify.
+* Can be configured to automatically create WordPress users for valid LDAP logins.
+* You can restrict logins based on one or more LDAP groups.
 * Intuitive control panel.

 = Architecture =
-Simple LDAP Login adds an authentication filter to Wordpress that authentication requests must pass.
+Simple LDAP Login adds an authentication filter to WordPress that authentication requests must pass.
 In doing so, it makes several decisions.

 * Can the provided credentials be authenticated against LDAP?
-* * If so, is the username a valid WP username?
+* * If so, is the LDAP user a member of the required LDAP groups (if any)?
-* * * If not, can we create a WP user?
-* * * * If we can, does the user belong to the right (if any) group?
+* * * Does a matching WordPress user exist?
-* * * * * If the user does, create the Wordpress user and log the user in.
+* * * * If so, log the user in.
-* * If the username is already valid wordpress user, are they in the right group?
+* * * * If not, is user creation enabled?
-* * * Is so, log the user in.
+* * * * * Create the user and log them in.

-This is simply a high level overview.
-The actual logic the plugin employs is more complex, but hopefully this gives you an idea, philosophically, about how the plugin accomplishes what it does.
-If the plugin is unable to authenticate the user, it passes it down the chain to Wordpress.
-(Unless security mode is set to high, which will disable this functionality.)
+This is high level overview.
+This should answer the philosophical questions about how the plugin works.
+If the plugin is unable to authenticate the user, it should pass it down the chain to WordPress.
+(Unless LDAP Exclusive is turned on, in which case it won't.)

 == Changelog ==
+**Version 1.5**

+* Complete rewritten from the ground up.
+* It's Object Oriented, DRY and Singleton.
+* The options have been overhauled to make configuration much easier.
+Focuses on individual features rather than "modes" that encapsulate several behaviors.
+* Admin pages now use WordPress admin styles and behaviors.
+* Tested with Active Directory.
+I recommend OpenLDAP users test carefully before implementing in their production environments.
+* Added global on off switch so you can easily disable LDAP authentication without deactivating.

 **Version 1.4.0.5.1**

 * I broke it.
 Sorry guys! :(
 * Downgraded adLDAP as some referenced functions no longer exist.

 **Version 1.4.0.5**

 * Updated adLDAP to version 4.x
 * Fixed error in OpenLDAP group membership check
 * As always TEST this first.
-Don't assume it worksÉI don't have a testing environment to ensure it will work correctly.
+Don't assume it works...I don't have a testing environment to ensure it will work correctly.

 **Version 1.4.0.4**

 * Fixes nickname bug accidentally put back in in last version.
 (My bad!)

 **Version 1.4.0.3**